nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 UR finding: The link to view the previous submissions could be lost as it was over by the relevant claim part rather than where the users expected to find it by the claim history.

 - It felt like previous submissions were to do directly with the claim history so put within that section
 - A issue for a 60/40 claim was that there would be two links next to each other so what order to put them in.
-If put 60 first then 40 in order would that then make them read the timeline the wrong way.
+If put 60 first then 40 in order would that then make them read the timeline the wrong way?
 - We heard in the scenario of if editing 40 then they don't need to see the 60 previous submissions.
 For a "needs action" 60/40 claim we now just show the link for the part that they are editing.
 - In all other status’s, if more than one submission we show both, in order of 60 then 40.

 **Design update:**

 Error Message: Currently when a user tries to resubmit a claim without making any edits only the error box at the top would display.
-Because we couldn't be granular in the information supplied on which part of the claim needed changing, the link couldn't link to a specific part of the claim.
+Because we couldn’t be granular in the information supplied on which part of the claim needed changing, the link couldn’t link to a specific part of the claim.

-- Options were to highlight the whole claim details, but that didn't feel right when not everything needed changing.
+- Options were to highlight the whole claim details, but that didn’t feel right when not everything needed changing.
 Also in a 60/40 claim there was already a timeline element in the component of the claim details which could be visually confusing with a error highlighted also.
-- Reading threads in git and asking in the UX design community, I got inspiration that at the moment after the error the question the user would ask would be "What do I need to change".
+- Reading threads in git and asking in the UX design community, I got inspiration that at the moment after the error the question the user would ask would be “What do I need to change”.
 Linking therefore to the edit claim and resubmit blue box makes sense as the place to direct the user to to find out.
 If we directed them straight down to the claim details we would actually be directing their attention past this box.

 ![Error when no fields updated](error-6040.png "Error when no fields have been updated")